-If you are aspiring towards a career as a recycling professional (see the related stories, Jobs in Recycling Part 1 and Part 2), one important consideration is that of achieving professional certification within the field.
+If you are aspiring towards a career as a recycling professional (see the related stories, Jobs in Recycling Part 1 and Part 2), one important consideration is that of achieving a professional certification within the field.
 The good news is that there are several programs available.
 The bad news is that such programs are still quite fragmented, which might be expected of a relatively new and rapidly growing industry.

 Certification Training Programs Currently Available in the U.S.

 Here is a list of programs currently available in the United States:

 Certification from SWANA is held by several standards as a standard for solid waste sector employees.
 SWANA offers ten certification disciplines.
 These certification streams include: